Khloe Kardashian Slays In Tiny Bikini While Playing In The Sand With Daughter True

 “She was so hurt by that entire situation and is just finally feeling a bit more moved on from it.
 Khloe currently has no interest in forgiving Jordyn for what she did and has no interest in having her be a part of her life again,” the source added.

-Meanwhile, fans can see more of Khloe Kardashian by following her on Instagram.
+Meanwhile, fans can see more of Khloe by following her on Instagram.